-After World War II, Shintō lost its status of national religion; most Shintō practices and teachings, once given a great deal of prominence during the war, are no longer taught nor practiced today and some remain largely as everyday activities like omikuji.
+After World War II, Shintō lost its status of a national religion; most Shintō practices and teachings, once given a great deal of prominence during the war, are no longer taught nor practised today, and some remain mainly as everyday activities like omikuji.

 - Definition of Shintō

 - Practice and Teaching of Shintō

 - Four affirmations

 - Important Shrines

 The earliest origins of Shintō are lost to history, but it seems to have been established by the late Jomon period.
 Most likely, after the arrival of the earliest ancestors of today’s Japanese, each tribe and area had its collection of gods and rituals with no formal relationship between each of the areas.
 Following the ascendency of the ancestors of today’s Imperial family to a position of power among the other groups, their ancestral deities were given prominence over the deities of other groups, though different systems continued to coexist.